 - Join the AP Spanish Language Teacher Community.
 You will learn valuable information and be able to ask your own questions.
 The resource library is quite useful, as well.

 - Since the 2014 test is in a new format, not all of the free-response student samples of past exams are relevant, but some can still be useful for your students to read and listen to.
 After the new test has been given for a few years, the bank of student samples will be much more useful.
 For each exam there is a document, the Student Performance Q&A, that contains comments from the exam graders about how the students performed on the free-response questions and advice to teachers about how to prepare their students in the future.
-For the 2014 and 2015 exams, the free-response questions and audio have been released, and the student samples with commentaries are online for 2014.
+For the 2014, 2015 and 2016 exams, the free-response questions and audio have been released, and the student samples with commentaries are online for 2014 and 2015.

 3. Obtain as many AP test preparation resources as you can.
 I like being able to pick and choose what materials I want to use for my lessons rather than sticking to one textbook.
 I realize that “textbook” has almost become a dirty word in teaching languages, but with exercises already created in the format of the exam, I do not see a point in re-inventing the wheel.
 Besides, that textbook reading or audio with comprehension questions is just one component of a well-constructed lesson.
 I can build a lesson around the textbook resource that is not textbook-driven.